atomist-skills/github-auto-merge-skill/README.md

 # How to configure

+1. **Enable dry-run mode**

+    By default, this skill will leave a comment on a PR that when it found one to auto-merge.
+This feature is intended for you to gain confidence with the skill and its configuration.
+Once you're happy with the configuration, you can disable dry-run and have this skill merge your pull requests for real.

 1. **Select the default policy to use when auto-merging pull requests**

     To do so when no explicit auto-merge label is applied to the pull request, you can select one of the options: